Fuechschen/dubbot/README.md

 `*` install_with_predefined_ct.sql adds .bot and .commands as customtexts

+#### Language

+DubBot's messages can be easily modified by providing a language file in the config.json.
+Fill in ```en``` for the default english language file or ```de``` for the default german language file.
+You can also provide your own language by just filling in a url which delivers a json-file looking like this: https://cdn.dubbot.net/files/language/english.json

+If you don't want to host it, you can use the file given in files/english.json.
+Just insert an invalid url in config,json at the language_file-option.

+If you are using your own file, remember to update it when updating the bot.

 ### PM2

 I'm suggesting to use pm2 to run this bot.
 Install it with ```npm install pm2```, then run the bot with ```pm2 start bot.js```.